mnelson4/elijah/plugins/eu-cookie-law/readme.txt

 9. Fully customizable

 == Changelog ==

+= 3.0.5 10.06.2018 =
+* Various **bug fixes**

+= 3.0.2 09.06.2018 =
+* **Improved** caching compatibility by adding plugin version as "?123" parameter on scripts.js enqueue
+* **Added** another layer to check if cookies are accepted, so that the banner should disappear - it didn't in some configurations (provide feedback, thanks)
+* **Better** .click detection on banner click - By @pelzi
+* **Added** version 2.13 in tags, so that in case of v3.x conflicts you can rollback

+= 3.0.1 26.05.2018 =
+* **Fixed** critical bug with some browsers (for example Internet Explorer) that killed "Accept" button

+= 3.0 24.05.2018 - First GDPR release =
+Hello!
+This is our first GDPR release and hope you'll like it.
+Some functions have changed, so report bugs in our support forum to discuss them.
+Also, if you don't use technical cookies only, we suggest to turn AutoBlock function ON.

+* **Added** option to exclude script block: useful if you only wants to block iframe/embeds, but not scripts.
+Scripts (like Google Analytics) can be always be blocked with our placeholders
+* **Added** more javascript-oriented logic to increase cache compatibility
+* **SCROLL CONSENT** and **NAVIGATION CONSENT** automatically disabled if you use AutoBlock
+* **Added** developer filter in Javascript for consent.
+Take a look on our FAQ or directly head to download our [sample plugin download](https://plugins.svn.wordpress.org/eu-cookie-law/assets/eu-cookie-law-filter.zip) to start coding!
+* **Improved** [cookie-control] shortcode style to revoke consent
+* **Added** 10px in style.css for blocked cookies banner
+* Some code cleanup for faster performances

 = 2.13 24.04.2018 =
 * **Fixed** bug with WordPress default Youtube embeds.
 Thanks to @rfmcomposer + @bitmed